 About Collegiate Academy of Birdville

-Birdville ISD and Tarrant County College–Northeast Campus are partnering to open the first early college high school within Birdville ISD in the fall of 2019.
+Birdville ISD and Tarrant County College–Northeast Campus have partnered to open the first early college high school within Birdville ISD, and we will open our satellite campus at TCC NE in the fall of 2021.

 Early College High School is a designation through the Texas Education Agency.
 This designation identifies innovative high schools located on or near a college campus that will allow students who would not otherwise consider attending college the opportunity to simultaneously earn a high school diploma and an associate degree with up to 60 hours of college credit.